-Admittedly I used to think bar soaps were germ-central but alas I was proven wrong--and I'm so glad too because these new moisturizing bar soaps have been a game changer for my dry and eczema skin.
+Admittedly I used to think bar soaps were germ-central but alas I was proven wrong--and I'm so glad too because discovering moisturizing bar soaps (and liquid Castile soap versions) has been a game changer for my dry and eczema skin.

 Especially when it comes to washing my hands 10 million times a day, the kind of soap your using can be extremely drying.

-Safely wash your hands and bathe with these bar soaps that leave a light, pretty scent on your skin and layer on with your favorite Moisturizing Exfoliators, Face & Body Cremes, and Lotion Bars for longer-lasting scent.
-But don't worry, you won't be leaving a trail of your signature scent everywhere you go, think of it more of a personal scent that you can wear even in "no perfume/cologne" work spaces.
+But don't worry, you won't be leaving a trail of your signature scent everywhere you go, think of it as more as a personal scent that you can wear even in "no perfume/cologne" workspaces.

 Learn how to make your own liquid version of these gentle moisturizing soaps in a liquid version here (if bar soaps aren't your thing) but you still want a moisturizing soap.